jsanchez78/Fetch_Rewards_HTTP/README.md

 # Fetch_Rewards_HTTP
-Web service that accepts HTTP requests and returns responses based on points algorithm.
+A web service that accepts HTTP requests and returns responses based on points algorithm.

 # Installations
 ## Object Serialization and Deserialization